How Does the Dyson Air Multiplier Work?

 Check out this cool video done by Dyson's engineers demonstrating the laws of inducement and entrainment.

 Wonder how something works?
-Drop us a note at: MyStory@Jameco.com.
-We just might investigate and share it with the world!
+Drop us a note at MyStory@Jameco.com and we just might investigate it!